duckydares/coding-practice/README.md

 - xelatex: `sudo apt install texlive-xetex`
 - pytest

 > `install_dependencies.sh` will download `pyenv` and install the proper version of Python with it.
 A virtualenv with this Python version is used to install all Python dependencies to not mess up the user's local machine.
+Make sure to point PYTHONPATH to this site-package if it's not using it automatically.

 ## Set Up
 - C++ code is compiled using `CMake` while Python 3 code is set up using the setup tools.